Amit1110/MergePdf/README.md

 # MergePdf
-To merge images into pdf
+To merge images into pdf.
+The program is developed using Python language.